ashyibo23/DecisionTree/README.md

 # DecisionTree
-Classic Pacman arcade game as developed at UC Berkeley (http://ai.berkeley.edu).
+- :evergreen_tree: implementation of decision tree  from scratch Classic Pacman arcade game as developed at UC Berkeley (http://ai.berkeley.edu).

 The following functions and classes define methods necessary for building a decision tree classifier, then